 What Are CBD Topicals, Creams, and Balms Used for?

 Let’s start out by answering a very simple question: What are CBD topicals, creams, and balms used for?
-At a high level, our topical formulations use botanicals crafted to deliver nature’s best to your skin, including Charlotte’s Web™ whole-plant hemp extract with CBD.
+At a high level, our topical formulations use botanicals crafted to deliver nature’s best to your skin, including Charlotte’s Web™ full-spectrum hemp extract with skin conditioning CBD.
 In other words, our topical formulas were designed to help you keep doing what you love.

 Our topical line was created to help support your passion for a better you.
 What exactly does that mean?
 Here are a few specific examples: